ben443/nethunter-pro-sm8450/README.md

 **CAUTION: This will format the SD card and erase all its contents!!!**

+## Install via Windows

+You can use balena etcher to install the image downloaded onto the sd card.
+Start etcher and select the image file, target (which would be the sd card) and then "Flash".

 ## Contributing

 If you want to help with this project, please have a look at the